 What is she looking for when choosing adoptive parents?

 Every expectant mother desires something different in an adoptive family.
-This is why it is so important to be honest and be true to yourselves.
+Therefore, it is so important to be honest and be true to yourselves.
 There is an expectant mother out there who is looking for exactly you!

 She may want a home that practices a particular faith, or a home without religion.
-She may desire a mixed race family or a family that is prepared and educated for raising a child of a different race.
+She may desire a mixed-race family or a family that is prepared and educated for raising a child of a different race.
 She may wish for a family that lives in the bustling and busy city, or maybe in a safe, suburban neighborhood.
-Maybe she is looking for a family with kids, or a family with none at all.
-No matter what she desires for her child, she wants someone that is honest, upfront, and willing to parent with their very best efforts everyday and love with their whole hearts.
+Maybe she is looking for a family with kids, or a family with none.
+No matter what she desires for her child, she wants someone that is honest, upfront, and willing to parent with their very best efforts every day and love with their whole hearts.

 What happens to her after placement?